Your options

 Non-direct programs

-• Complete one year of study toward the requirements for admission to non-direct entry programs which require previous university study and cannot be applied to directly from high school.
+• Complete the requirements for admission to non-direct entry programs requiring one year of university study and that cannot be applied to directly from high school.

-Students registering in online classes have access to computer facilities in Buffalo Narrows, Creighton, Île-à-la-Crosse, and La Ronge.
+Students registering in online classes have access to computer facilities in La Ronge, Buffalo Narrows, Creighton, and Île-à-la-Crosse.

-La Ronge, Creighton, Île-à-la-Crosse, Buffalo Narrows, La Loche
+Locations: La Ronge, Buffalo Narrows, Creighton, Île-à-la-Crosse, La Loche

-Learn how you can start or complete a degree program at Parkland College:
+Learn how you can begin, continue or complete a degree program at Suncrest College:

-Programs What you can complete at Parkland College
+Programs What you can complete at Suncrest College

 Agriculture and Bioresources